 BOOK-ENTRY SYSTEM AND CUSIP NUMBERS.
 The Notes will be issued in fully registered form, without coupons.
 One Note certificate in the aggregate principal amount of the Notes will be issued to and registered in the name of Cede & Co., as nominee of DTC, as registered owner of the Notes, and immobilized in the custody of DTC which will act as securities depository for the Notes.
-A book-entry only system will be employed by DTC, evidencing beneficial ownership interests in the Notes in principal amounts of \$5,000 or any integral multiple thereof, with transfers of beneficial ownership interests in the Notes effected only through the records of DTC and its participants and indirect participants pursuant to the rules and procedures established by DTC.
+A book-entry only system will be employed by DTC, evidencing beneficial ownership interests in the Notes in principal amounts of \$5,000 or any integral multiple thereof, with transfers of beneficial ownership interests in the Notes and indirect participants pursuant to the rules and procedures established by DTC.